,

 Implementation

-All teaching of DT should follow the design, make and evaluate cycle.
-Each stage should be rooted in technical knowledge.
-The design process should be rooted in real life, relevant contexts to give meaning to learning.
-While making, children should be given choice and a range of tools to choose freely from.
-To evaluate, children should be able to evaluate their own products against a design criteria.
+All teaching of Design and Technology should follow the design, make and evaluate cycle.
+Each stage is rooted in technical knowledge.
+The design process is rooted in real life, relevant contexts to give meaning to learning.
+While making, children are given choice and a range of tools to choose from.
+To evaluate, children should be able to evaluate their own products against design criteria.
 Each of these steps should be rooted in technical knowledge and vocabulary.
-DT should be taught to a high standard, where each of the stages should be given equal weight.

 The key skills we teach the children are: